sandeepg98/java-datamunger-assignment-step1-stackroute/readme.md

 	                        value    : 3000

 	v.
 Extract the logical operators in sequence from the given query string.
-	    Note: Logical operators are `and, or, not`
+	    Note: Logical operators are "and, or, not"

 	    Input String : select * from Employee.csv  where  department = ‘HR’ or department = 'Dev' and salary>=3000
 		Output String :